ECNTechnology/mycloudpbx-kb/guides/pbx/readme.md

 ## Virtual FAX

+There are three steps to configuring Virtual FAX.

+* Enabling the Virtual FAX Plugin
+* Enabling outbound Virtual senders.
+* Configure a number as inbound Virtual FAX.

+### Enable Virtual FAX
+---

 Virtual FAX allows you to have a FAX number with all the convenience of email without needing a traditional FAX machine.

 To configure virtual FAX you will first need to enable the virtual FAX plugin for your PBX.